redappleabc/klubby-aws-infrastructure/README.md

     * username
     * wallets
     * conversations  <-- i think we can rm
+- UserConversations <--- rename UserConversationBridge
+    * name <--- todo think if we want/need
-    * messages  <-- i think we can rm
+    * associated <--- todo i dont think we need
-- UserConversations
+    * conversation <--- todo this should just be conversationId
+    * read <--- todo this should be an attribute of a message
+    * conversationId <--- we have both conversation and conversationId
+    * username

-- UserConversationsConnection
+- UserConversationsConnection <--- why do we need this
 ##### Queries
 - getAllUsers: [User]
 - getUserWallets(username: String!): User